B-gann21/tea_subscription/README.md

 <details>
   <summary><b/>Cancel a customer’s tea subscription</b></summary>

-- When I send a DELETE request to `api/v1/customers/:customer_id/subscriptions/:subscription_id`, then I see the following response with an HTTP status of 204:
+- When I send a PATCH request to `api/v1/customers/:customer_id/subscriptions/:subscription_id`, then I see the following response with an HTTP status of 204:
 ```
 {
   "data": {